glow-xyz/nftoken/docs/pages/index.md

 ---
-title: Nftoken - Solana NFT Standard
+title: NFToken - Solana NFT Standard
 description: A new, simple standard for Solana NFTs
 ---

 # {% $markdoc.frontmatter.title %}

-## What is Nftoken?
+## What is NFToken?

-Nftoken is a new, simple standard for Solana NFTs.
-Nftoken makes it easy for developers, collectors, and wallets to display, interact with, and create NFTs.
+NFToken is a new, simple standard for Solana NFTs.
+NFToken makes it easy for developers, collectors, and wallets to display, interact with, and create NFTs.

-Nftoken is designed to be simple, cheap, and flexible.
+NFToken is designed to be simple, cheap, and flexible.

 ## Get Started